OItisTang/Mac-Utilities/README.txt

 * Auto_Softoken_VPN.app
   auto connecting to vpn, including auto getting Softoken dynamic password

+* Book2Images.app
+  screenshot each page of epub in iBooks

 * CloseOrHide.app
   an apple script wrapped in app, that determines whether to close an app or hide an app.